SkymouseStudios/skymse-jekyll/_posts/2020-05-12-why-your-website-is-not-ranking.md

 author: John Welch
 title: "SEO Strategy — Why Your Website Isn't Ranking (And how to fix it)"
 subtitle: A complete guide to SEO in 2020
-description:
+description: Because SEO is rapidly evolving we've compiled some of the latest tricks, tips and strategies to optimize your website and start generating more organic traffic.
-permalink: "/blog/11-website-statistics-that-actually-matter/"
+permalink: "/blog/seo-strategy-why-your-website-isnt-ranking/"
-img: "/uploads/022-stats-for-web-25.png"
+img: "/uploads/023-2020-seo-guide.png"
-ttr: "5"
+ttr: "18"
 categories:
 - strategy